bdog18/ChestXRayClassifier/README.md

 This project uses machine learning models to classify chest X-ray images into one of three categories: **COVID-19**, **Pneumonia**, or **Normal**.
 It compares raw pixel-based features with texture-based features (GLCM), and evaluates multiple classifiers with hyperparameter tuning and model selection.

+Repository for this project can be found here: https://github.com/bdog18/ChestXRayClassifier

 ## Features

 - Image cleaning via Roboflow